 - Attitude toward government internet regulation in Great Britain 2013, by demographicAttitude toward government internet regulation in Great Britain 2013, by demographic

-- Facebook: user data requests from federal agencies and governments H2 2013Facebook: user data requests from federal agencies and governments H2 2013
+- Google: number of data requests from federal agencies and governments H2 2014Google: number of data requests from federal agencies and governments H2 2014

 - Who may use the "Chart of the Day"?